Building relationships and working successfully with different others can seem like a major challenge.

-Cultural reasoning helps you make sense of cultural behaviors that initially seem so odd.
-Like a scientist with an unexpected result, treat the puzzling behavior as an opportunity to deepen your understanding of the culture.
+Cultural reasoning helps you make sense of cultural behaviors that initially seem odd.
+Like a scientist with an unexpected result, treat puzzling behaviors as opportunities to deepen your understanding of the culture.
 Dig in and figure out why they do what they do.

-With practice, you’ll find that you can regularly take the point of view of diverse folks you’re working with.
-You can more readily consider their beliefs and desires in the moment, and use that perspective to work together more effectively.
+It may not be possible to figure out a person’s real motivation is in the moment.
+But, with practice, you’ll find that you can regularly take the point of view of diverse people you’re working with.
+You can more readily consider their beliefs and desires in the moment and use that perspective to work together more effectively.

 Showing you’ve taken the time to learn a custom or bit of language goes a long way to build rapport with someone from a different culture.
 Yet, it’s natural to feel awkward and uncertain, or even silly, and so avoid giving it a try.